JanDW/wildpeaches/src/_content/posts/2020-10-20-yacht-design-with-mathematics.md

 title: Yacht Design with Mathematics
 subtitle: A Letcher in Homotopies
 author: John Peach
+lede: I'll show you how to design a yacht hull with five Bezier curves and a homotopy.
+I'll demonstrate how to make a scale model of your boat.
+Becoming a pirate and sailing the seven seas is left as an exercise to the reader.
 date: 2020-10-19
 tags: [math, yacht design, homotopies, octave, geogebra, delftship]
 ---